prashantkr11/Multi-Asset-Regime-and-Strategy-Backtest/README.md

 - `Defensive Risk-Off`
 - `Liquidity Stress`

-The regime thresholds are **data-driven**, using sample quantiles instead of arbitrary fixed cutoffs.
+The regime thresholds are driven using sample quantiles instead of arbitrary fixed cutoffs.

 ### 2. Position Sizing

 Portfolio weights are also **data-driven**.

-Instead of hardcoding fixed asset weights, the notebook:

 - computes momentum-style signals for BTC, ETH, Gold, and SP500
 - adjusts those signals using inverse volatility